Cannold/cannold.com/_posts/2016-05-12-abortion-is-still-technically-illegal-in-new-south-wales.md

 published: 2016-05-12
 tags: ~
 title: 'Abortion is still "technically illegal" in New South Wales '
+excerpt_separator: "<!--break-->"

+---

---- "Back in 1900, a group of politicians sat down and drafted up a set of laws to govern the Australian state of New South Wales.
+"Back in 1900, a group of politicians sat down and drafted up a set of laws to govern the Australian state of New South Wales.
 One can only assume they were wearing wigs.
-And there were, of course, things they decided weren't acceptable in polite, turn-of-the-century society.
-Probably a lot of stuff about stealing another man's horse.\r\n\r\nBut as time passed things shifted and many of those lawsâ\x80\x94now more than 100 years oldâ\x80\x94were amended or repealed entirely.
+And there were, of course, things they decided weren't acceptable in polite, turn-of-the-century society. <!--break--> Probably a lot of stuff about stealing another man's horse.\r\n\r\nBut as time passed things shifted and many of those lawsâ\x80\x94now more than 100 years oldâ\x80\x94were amended or repealed entirely.
 That is except for Section 82-84 of the Crimes Act 1900, which makes it illegal for a woman to